Do you think partying is a waste of time? Not only are you wasting hours in clubs, lounges and bars, you’re spending a ton of cash on alcohol, right?

 The best deals start over alcohol

-Once the conversations heats up about work, within 30 minutes to an hour you should be able to figure out if there are any potential synergies.
-If there aren’t any, don’t just drop the conversation and walk away, instead continue to build the relationship as they maybe well connected.
+Once the conversations with your new friends heat up about work, within thirty minutes to an hour, you should be able to figure out if there are any potential synergies.
+If there aren’t any, don’t just drop the conversation and walk away.
+Instead, continue to build the relationships as the people you are talking to may be well connected.

-If there are potential synergies let them know how you can help solve their problem.
-But most importantly, don’t try and close the deal over drinks.
-All you have to do is plant the seed that you can help out, how you can do so, and let them know how you are really good at what you do.
+If there are potential synergies, let your new friends know how you can help solve their problems.
+But, most importantly, don’t try to close the deal over drinks.
+All you have to do is plant the seed that you can help out, explain how you can do so, and let them know that you are really good at what you do.

-At this point you want to make sure you get their contact information and then transition the conversation into anything that isn’t work related.
+At this point, you want to make sure you get that person’s contact information and then transition the conversation into anything that isn’t work related.